 As a guitarist, Jonathan has performed in theater pits and rock clubs throughout New York and New England.
 He is a member of the folk-rock group Lucky Sons.

 A Long Island native, Jonathan holds a BA from Brown University in music and international relations and an MFA from NYU’s Tisch School of the Arts in musical theater writing.
-He has studied composition privately with Dalit Warshaw and has had lessons with Ricardo Zohn-Muldoon, Marcela Pavia, Gabriela Lena Frank, Chester Biscardi, and Stevan Tickmayer.
+He has studied composition privately with Dalit Warshaw and has had lessons with Christopher Theofanidis, Dmitri Tymoczko, Ricardo Zohn-Muldoon, Marcela Pavia, Gabriela Lena Frank, Forrest Pierce, and Chester Biscardi.
 Jonathan is currently studying with Andy Vores at The Boston Conservatory, where he is pursuing a master’s in composition.
 He is a member of the Dramatists’ Guild.